AmritPant/crickfun/README.md

-# crickfun - The Best Place for IPL Lover
+# crickfun - The Best Place for all IPL Lovers